pratikpawar05/Mini-CRM/README.md

 - [✅] Admin should be able to edit their profile (Picture, Name, change password)
 - [✅] Send Notificatoin (In App) to Administrator everytime a company or employee is created
 - [✅] Settings for Administrator to enable or disable notifications (Email or In App)
+- [✅] Adding Image Annotation Functionality.
-- [✅] Update about how to use the application
+- [✅] Update about how to use the application.